-Want a toned mid-section just in time for summer?
+Want a toned and sculpted mid-section?
 You’ll need a killer cardio-and-strength-training routine, combined with targeted, ab-focused moves (and of course, a finely-tuned diet) to get you there.

 Here are a set of core-sculpting exercises that will work your abs and show off your trim tummy with confidence.